Cellulose

 Cellulose microfibrils contain two crystalline forms, cellulose Ia and Ib, in which the chains are packed slightly differently.
 The chain conformation in both forms is similar, a flat ribbon with a 180o twist between successive glucosyl residues.
 This chain conformation is stabilised by two hydrogen bonds parallel to the glycosidic linkage, one from O-3 to the ring oxygen of the preceding glucose unit and the other from O-2 to O-6 of the next glucose unit.
 We have suggested that the Ia and Ib forms can be interconverted by bending the microfibril, so that hydrogen-bonded sheets of chains slide over one another.

 These differences in hydrogen bonding mean that the surface chains have some freedom to move out of the flat-ribbon conformation.
 The lack of intramolecular hydrogen bonding in the surface chains also means that they can form more hydrogen bonds to water or adjacent polysaccharides.
-It is an anomaly that cellulose Ia and Ib, with more intramolecular hydrogen bonding, cannot form as many hydrogen bonds from chain to chain as the surface form of cellulose, yet the chains within a crystalline unit are held together with spectacular tenacity.

 Back to Jarvis Group home page